Marley0523/gmod.github.io/wiki/January_2010_GMOD_Meeting_Registration.md

 - REST Hackathon, Strategies SDK, Open Mic session, Chado on Rails, \* JBrowse, NoSQL
-- StrategiesWDK: intro to a powerful MOD-compatible search UI, Chado on Rails, Using and developing Bio::Chado::Schema, integrating it with other DBIx::Class-based code, The Neuroscience Information Framework:
+- StrategiesWDK: intro to a powerful MOD-compatible search UI, Chado on Rails, Using and developing Bio%3A%3AChado%3A%3ASchema, integrating it with other DBIx::Class-based code, The Neuroscience Information Framework:
   Establishing a practical semantic framework for neuroscience, JBrowse
 - StrategiesWDK: intro to a powerful MOD-compatible search UI
-- Rob Buell's Bio::Chado::Schema
+- Rob Buell's Bio%3A%3AChado%3A%3ASchema
-- The NIF keynote presentation, Bio::Chado::Schema, StrategiesWDK, Status updates/help desk"
+- The NIF keynote presentation, Bio%3A%3AChado%3A%3ASchema, StrategiesWDK, Status updates/help desk"
 - gnpAnnot, Ergatis pipeline, StrategiesWDK
 - Steve Fischer's query trees demo was intriuging - it's a great way for